-Prior to assuming the role of Director of College & Career Guidance, Mrs. MacIntosh taught HS History and Bible at SVC.
-She attended Vanguard University of Southern California, graduating with a B.A. in Religion, a Single Subject Teaching Credential in Social Science, and a M.A in Education.
-She chose to pursue a career in Christian education because of her personal experience at a private Christian university, where her passion for learning was fostered and developed, equipping her not only in her vocation, but also growing her in her faith.
+Prior to assuming the role of Director of College & Career Guidance, Ms. MacIntosh taught HS History and Bible at SVC.
+She attended Vanguard University of Southern California, graduating with a B.A. in Religion, a Single Subject Teaching Credential in Social Science, and a M.A. in Education.
+She also earned a College Counseling Certificate from UCLA, Awarded with Distinction.
+Ms. MacIntosh chose to pursue a career in Christian education because of her personal experience at a private Christian university, where her passion for learning was fostered and developed, equipping her not only in her vocation, but also growing her in her faith.
 She desires to provide the same experience for the leaders of tomorrow.

 A standout basketball player at SVC who went on to play collegiately, Josh Markum returned to his alma mater after graduating from Trinity University.
 He holds a Bachelor’s degree in Sports Management and Wellness.
 The opportunity to help build godly young men and women, and to raise them up to be leaders is what drew Mr. Markum back to SVC.